You're stuck.

 $99/month

-- Bi-weekly live sessions (bring real problems)
+- Monthly live sessions (bring real problems)

 - Email access between sessions

-- Recorded sessions (searchable, members-only)
+- Recorded sessions (members-only)

 - No commitment.
 Cancel anytime.